kevinj/ctgov-ai-etl/README.md

 This ETL pipeline follows a three-phase process:

 1. **EXTRACT**: Fetches clinical trial data from the ClinicalTrials.gov API v2
-2. **TRANSFORM**: Converts raw API responses into structured data and optionally applies AI-powered classification
+2. **TRANSFORM**: Converts raw API responses into structured data and applies AI-powered classification
 3. **LOAD**: Saves the transformed data to a CSV file

 ## Features